mamoore1440/personal-site/src/content/finished-parts/Logic.md

   8. The economy is running at peak possible efficiency
   11. Money would be a detriment
 * The Model In General
+  * A higher TFP allows for S&D Connections with a higher magnitude
   6. Ownership of Supply would not exist
   12. Money would not exist
   13. Debt can not exist